Royal Rumble (2002)

 The 2002 Royal Rumble was the 15th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on January 20, 2002, at the Philips Arena in Atlanta, Georgia.
 It was the final Royal Rumble event produced under the WWF name, as in May, the WWF was renamed to World Wrestling Entertainment (WWE).
 It was also the final Royal Rumble held before the introduction of the first brand extension in March.
 Six matches were contested at the event.

 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2002 event, the winner received a match for the Undisputed WWF Championship at WrestleMania X8—this was the last Royal Rumble until 2014 to feature one world championship.
 The main event was the 2002 Royal Rumble match, which was won by Triple H, who last eliminated Kurt Angle.
-In other prominent matches, Chris Jericho defeated The Rock to retain the Undisputed WWF Championship, Ric Flair defeated Vince McMahon in a Street Fight, and William Regal defeated Edge to win the WWF Intercontinental Championship.
+In other prominent matches, Chris Jericho defeated The Rock to retain the Undisputed WWF Championship, Ric Flair wrestled his first WWF match in 9 years by defeating Vince McMahon in a Street Fight, and William Regal defeated Edge to win the WWF Intercontinental Championship.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
+The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
 The 2002 event was the 15th event in the Royal Rumble chronology and was scheduled to be held on January 20, 2002, at the Philips Arena in Atlanta, Georgia.

 The Royal Rumble match generally features 30 wrestlers.
 Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
 For 2002, the winner earned a match for the Undisputed WWF Championship at WrestleMania X8, following the unification of the WWF Championship and (WCW) World Championship as the Undisputed WWF Championship at Vengeance in December 2001.